Leonard French: Biography

 French's work has been the subject of more than 40 solo exhibitions in Australia, and been part of many group exhibitions outside Australia.

+French's advocacy was instrumental in fostering the career of the previously unknown naive artist Sam Byrne, after discovering his work while judging the annual Broken Hill Art Prize in 1960.
+French introduced Byrne to Sydney gallerist Rudy Komon.

 At the time of his death in early 2017, French resided in and painted in his studio in Heathcote, Victoria.
 He was married three times, and had seven children and five grandchildren.

 A biography of French, The Boy from Brunswick: Leonard French by Reg MacDonald, was published by Australian Scholarly Publishing in November 2018.

 Awards

 French won the Sulman Prize in 1960 with The Burial, and the Blake Prize for Religious Art in 1963 and in 1980.
 He was also awarded a Harkness Fellowship in 1965.

 In the Queen's Birthday Honours of June 1968, he was appointed an Officer (OBE) of the Order of the British Empire.